dannydenenberg/wuthefwasthat.github.io/_posts/2013-03-21-homomorphic-encryption.markdown

 I had the pleasure of working with Silvio (as his TA and as his student) while at MIT, where he gave many of the most memorable and motivated lectures I've been part of.

-In Silvio's honor, I'm writing a post which tries to teach some cryptography.
+In their honor, I'm writing a post which tries to teach some cryptography, to an even less technical audience.
-I can't hope to be as entertaining or lucid as Silvio, but my goal is to illustrate clearly, but to an even less technical audience.

-The topic I chose was Gentry's construction of homomorphic encryption, for the following reasons:
+The topic I chose was Gentry's construction of homomorphic encryption, for a few reasons:

-- I presented on this topic in the past
 - It was a huge breakthrough in cryptography
-- It has a very nice proof idea, which I believe can be well-illustrated to a non-expert (though I may not succeed at it).
+- It has a very nice proof idea
+- I believe it can be well-illustrated to one with just high-school level math background (though I may not succeed at it)
-  Ive not seen this done elsewhere
+- I've not seen a similar explanation attempted.
-- In particular, I've not heard Micali lecture about it
+  (In particular, I've not heard Micali lecture about it)

 ## Intro to encryption

-Before we can talk about homomorphic encryption, we should explain encryption.
+Before we can talk about homomorphic encryption, we should talk about regular encryption.

 ### History

 Encryption in one form or another has been used for thousands of years.
 Notably, governments used ciphers to pass war messages.

-In the 70s, it became much more commonplace, thanks to a scheme called RSA.
-Perhaps the most famous scheme, RSA was developed by and named after another group of Turing award winners (including Rivest who I also TAed for!).
+In the 70s, it became much more commonplace, thanks to RSA, the famous encryption scheme which was developed by and named after another group of Turing award winners.
+(TAing for famous computer scientists is my main claim to fame, as I also did so for the R of RSA, Rivest.)
-Later, Micali and Goldwasser formally defined security for such schemes.
+Half a decade *later*, Micali and Goldwasser formally defined security for such schemes.

-Here, we'll give a very basic presentation
+Today, we'll need only a very basic presentation.

 ### Encryption